How can songs and music help you learn French?

 4. Look up the meanings of words you don’t know

 When you see an unfamiliar word in a song, try searching for its meaning.
-Using this, you can learn new words and deepen your understanding of language.
+Using this, you can learn new words and deepen your understanding of the language.

 5. Improve listening skills by listening to music